ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 The model temperature should be set to a low number, since no creativity is needed, and we use the gemini-pro default top-K and top-P values, which effectively disable both settings (see 'LLM Output Configuration' above).
 Pay attention to the generated output.
 The words disturbing and masterpiece should make the prediction a little more complicated, as both words are used in the same sentence.

 When zero-shot doesn’t work, you can provide demonstrations or examples in the prompt, which leads to “one-shot” and “few-shot” prompting.
-General prompting / zero shot

 ## One-shot & few-shot